Skip To Main Content

 Fee structure

-The following schedule of fees and discounts will apply to all applications due on or after 1 April 2023:
+The following schedule of fees and discounts applies to all applications due from 1 April 2024 to 31 March 2025.

 There are two fees to pay:

-The fee on application, which covers the cost of administration, must be made with the application.
+You must pay the fee on application, which covers the cost of administration, with your application.

 The fee on grant of licence covers the cost of the overall management and enforcement of the licence.
-It is payable just before the licence is granted – you will be reminded to pay when you receive the draft licence.
+It is payable just before the licence is granted – we will remind you to pay when you receive the draft licence.

 After a licence has been granted, we will only give a refund in exceptional circumstances at our discretion.
 The fees are calculated to cover our costs, which may have already been incurred.